-Letters of Recommendation: All letters of recommendation must be submitted through the applyyourself online application program.
+Letters of Recommendation: All letters of recommendation must be submitted through the GradCas online application program.

-Transcripts: Official transcripts of all undergraduate and prior graduate coursework by all colleges and universities attended must be submitted online in the Additional Information section of the applyyourself online application program.
+Transcripts: Unofficial transcripts of all undergraduate and prior graduate coursework by all colleges and universities attended may be uploaded with your online application, but official transcripts will be required of all applicants who are admitted to the program.
+If your transcripts are not in English, a notarized English translation is also required.
+Unofficial and official transcripts must be submitted online in the Additional Information section of the GradCas online application program.

 Non-United States Citizens or International Students

-English Language Test Requirement: Students applying from countries where the official language is not English must have official TOEFL or IELTS scores submitted directly from the testing service to the Department of Anthropology.
+English Language Test Requirement: Students applying from countries where the official language is not English must have official TOEFL, IELTS, or Duolingo scores submitted directly from the testing service to the Department of Anthropology.

-TEST OF ENGLISH AS A FOREIGN LANGUAGE (TOEFL): For students whose native language is not English, a TOEFL score higher than 550 (paper test) or 213 (computer test), or 90 (iBT internet test) is required for admission.
+Test of English as a Foreign Language (TOEFL): For students whose native language is not English, a TOEFL score higher than 550 (paper test) or 213 (computer test), or 90 (iBT internet test) is required for admission.
 However, consideration can also be given to scores in the 80 - 90 range.
-For more information on the TOEFL exam visit http://www.ets.org/toefl/
+For more information on the TOEFL exam visit this link.

-INTERNATIONAL ENGLISH LANGUAGE TESTING SYSTEM (IELTS): The minimum IELTS score is 7.0.
+International English Language Testing System (IELTS): The minimum IELTS score is 7.0.
 However, consideration can also be given to scores in the 6.5 - 7.0 range.
-For more information on the IELTS exam, visit http://www.ielts.org.
+For more information on the IELTS exam, visit this link.